 What we mean by fire safety

-Fire safety begins with precautions to minimise the risk of a fire, including limiting flammable material in your home and control of naked flames and other sources of ignition.
+Fire safety begins with precautions to minimise the risk of a fire, including limiting flammable material in and around your home and control of naked flames and other sources of ignition.

 In the unlikely event that a fire happens your family’s safety depends on your being ready, it is important that you and your family know what to do and can escape safely.